nqureshi/personal-website/public/posts/why-i-run-marathons.md

 <b>It's a form of meditation</b>.
 My mind quietens down after running for 20-30 minutes.
 Our minds need quiet time just to wander, think etc: running distances is one way of doing that.
 (Paul Graham [recommends taking hikes](http://www.paulgraham.com/addiction.html).)
 I don't take any electronic stuff with me when running.

+<b>Emotional stability.</b> You could think of your life as a 'portfolio' of different things: work, relationships, etc. The more things in your portfolio, the less impact any single one of them has on your overall position.
+So maybe you had a bad week at work, but you also reached a personal best while running.
+Result: stability.

 <b>It's healthy</b>.
 Everyone knows that exercise is healthy.
 Running, in particular, makes me feel great afterwards: I'm clear-headed and can think quicker, I feel more energetic, I sleep better, food tastes better, colours are brighter, etc.

 <b>It's communal</b>.
 I train alone, but the race itself is a communal experience.
 Thousands of you wait together before the event starts while music & trumpets play, announcers blare into their mics, crowds cheer, etc. It feels exactly like what I imagine going into battle to feel like, minus the fear: like your heart's swelling.
 It sounds absurd, but is actually great fun.
 Runners tend to be pretty nice to each other, too, since the marathon isn't really a competitive sport except at the elite level.
 You're racing against yourself.

 <b>It's an excuse to go outside</b>.
 Related to the 'joy' thing: I feel terrible if I spend too much time indoors.
 I refuse to run on treadmills, because it's boring and sterile.
 But being outside is awesome: there's value in just observing things, whether it's trees in a park or the architecture of different houses in different parts of London.

+<b>It's a massive 'f you' to mortality.</b> I'm not going to be able to do this when I'm older and disintegrating.
+It seems worth enjoying now.

 You can probably get most of these from other forms of exercise as well.
 I picked running because all I needed were some shoes to do it.
 It worked out pretty well, though.